HiFaraz/node-playbook/README.md

 # Node.js Playbook

-This is an opinionated "get started" guide to developing with Node.js.
+Node.js Playbook is an opinionated "get started" guide to developing with Node.js.

+The playbook helps you in two ways:
+* **solving problems:** if you have a specific need, it gives you a solution that works for most people
+* **discovering new ideas**: if you just browse, you will learn new things that can help your project

 [Click here to jump to the table of contents](#contents)

 ### Who this is for

-* Beginners who just want to get a project started without too much hassle
+* **Beginners** who just want to get a project started without too much hassle
-* Veterans who want a "get started" guide to unfamiliar parts of the Node.js ecosystem
+* **Experience programmers** who want a "get started" guide to unfamiliar parts of the Node.js ecosystem

-### Problem / Context
-You waste time by:

-* discovering/researching basic aspects of Node.js development, and
-* choosing from amongst several tool options that do the same job

-### Recommended solution
-Follow this playbook.
-It recommends basic choices that let you focus on writing code instead of setting things up.

-### What this is not
+### How to use this playbook

+The playbook is a learning tool, and you must understand its limitations.

+* Read documentation and tutorials to implement any solution.
+The playbook does not replace them
+* This does not teach you how to program
 * This does not teach you JavaScript
 * This is **not the only way** to develop with Node.js.
-Use this playbook to get started, then use other choices when applicable
+Use this playbook to get started, and keep learning about other ways to solve do things in Node.js
 * This is **not the best way** to develop with Node.js.
-It is *a way* that is good enough to get started without a lot of learning overhead
+It is *a way* that is good enough to get started without a lot of learning overhead.
+Once your project grows in complexity you are expected to find solutions that are a better fit for your needs
-* This does not replace the need to read documentation
 * Not all advice is specific to Node.js

+**Do not use this playbook as your only source of learning.** The playbook only gives you the most broadly applicable solution.
+As your needs grow you should explore other solutions.
+This is not the be all and end all of Node.js development.
+It should only be a part of your learning experience and exploration, not the whole.

 ### How solutions were chosen